vapolia/GoogleARCore.Dotnet.Binding/README.md

 dotnet cake --target=externals
 ```

-The either use an IDE directly, or from the command line:
+Then either use an IDE directly, or from the command line:

 ```powershell
 dotnet cake